oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-1-home.png " ")

-	From this page we see a chart with rate of requests over time, with an overlay of the alarm status noted in red within the chart.
-Using the red overlay we can easily identify when the alarm began to fire and if the alarm is flapping or not.
+	The OCI Notification provides critical details of the alarm.
+From this page we can understand when the Concurrent Manager requests began to error and how long the errors have been occurring.
+Additionally we can see the rate the errors have occurred over time.
+By default we see the alarm details over the last hour.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-2-home.png " ")

 	Close the tab and return to Stack Monitoring.
 Let's review the charts associated with this Concurrent Manager by clicking the **Performance** menu on the left side of the page.
 Next select the **Charts** tab.
-Now let's expand the charts to show the **Last 7 Days**.
-Reviewing the chart, **Completed Concurrent Requests**, we do not see a spike in jobs resulting in errors.
-The chart **Capacity Utilization of Concurrent Managers** does not show any concurrent managers nearing 100% capacity.
-Reviewing the other metrics, all recent activity appears stable.
+Now let's expand the chart timeframe to show the **Last 7 Days**.
+Reviewing the chart, **Completed Concurrent Requests**, there does not appear to be a spike in completed concurrent requests with errors.
+Hovering over the legend within the chart **Capacity Utilization of Concurrent Managers**, we can see each of the concurrent managers appear to be at 100% capacity.
+This may indicate an issue with concurrent manager capacity that may need to be investigated.
 Now let's review the overall health and performance of the entire EBS application stack.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-3-home.png " ")